 When choosing cutting & coolant fluids, there are several important factors to consider that will be dependent on the applications you will be carrying out.

-By carefully evaluating all these factors to ensure the cutting & coolant fluid that is compatible with your application and parts.
+By carefully evaluating all these factors to ensure the cutting & coolant fluid that is compatiable with your application and parts.

 Layout fluids also known as layout dye or layout marking fluids, are used for marking and scribing precise lines and patterns on metal surfaces.
 They are often used in metalworking, welding, and fabrication to guide cutting, drilling, and other machining operations.